ublanquet/training-angularjs/README.md

 Use ng-message to display errors

 ### 9. Tests
-TODO karma, jasmine, protractor
+TODO karma, mocha, protractor

 ### 10. CSS
 TODO
 Replace bootstrap with another CSS framework of your choice.

 Guidelines:
-- Use a limited and welldefined color scheme.
+- Use a limited and well defined color scheme.
 Avoid using colors / dimens / whatever that isnot defined once for all in a kind of 'constants.scss'
 - Be consistent in variable & class naming
 - use `@mixin`
 - use `display: flex`